pedroetb/pedroetb-projects-docker-build/README.md

 You can use it to build (locally or remotely) your own Docker images, supporting **docker compose build** with compose configuration and plain **docker build** command.

 Support remote actions, connecting through SSH to other machines.
 This is useful to build Docker images for different architectures natively, for example.
-For remote building, `docker-compose v1.25.0` or greater (new `docker compose v2` plugin preferred) is required (will fallback to `docker build` if outdated) at remote host.
+For remote building, `docker >= v23` is required (because `docker compose >= v2` plugin is needed, will fallback to `docker build` if outdated) at remote host.

 ## Actions